What is Throughput? An Explanation Of Throughput

 The Difference Between Network Latency vs Throughput

-While there are differences between throughput and latency, they’re fundamentally interconnected.
-Latency measures delay, which is simply the time taken for a data packet to reach its destination after being sent while throughput measures the amount of packets processed during a specific time.
+While there are differences between throughput and latency, they are fundamentally interconnected.
+Latency measures delay, which is simply the time period taken for a data packet to reach its destination after being sent while throughput measures the amount of packets processed during a specific time period.
 Within a network environment, throughput and latency work together to influence network performance.

 What Can Affect Throughput?

-There are a few main causes that can affect network latency and throughput rates:
+There are a few main causes that can affect network latency and throughput performance and rates:

 - Transmission mediums like WAN or fiber optic cables have limitations